ericmwalk/weblog.lol/weblog/2019/10/2019-10-08_goodbye-fitbit.md

 ---
-title: Goodbye Fitbit…
 publish: "true"
 date: 2019-10-08 14:05:00
-tags:
-  - Running
+tags: Running
 url: https://ericmwalk.blog/2019/10/08/goodbye-fitbit.html
 ---

+# Goodbye Fitbit…

 I have used my [Fitbit](https://www.fitbit.com/) since January 2014 after what I remember was a long time trying to decide if I really wanted one and if so which one.
 Thinking back it has served its purpose well and I will give it some credit for keeping me active over the past years.